Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: Introduction

-The aim of this paper is to show that the depth quantile function (DQF) approach put forward in Chandler and Polonik (2021) ties together these different aspects of anomalous or outlying points, particularly with respect to antimodes.
-In fact, we will show that aspects of the DQF provide information about both the density and the centrality of a point in the data space.
-Additionally, the visualization aspect that comes with the DQF approach is a great aid in identifying antimodes, and thus outliers.
-Due to the lack of a clear definition of what constitutes a true anomaly, a graphical summary of data, similar to the box plot in one dimension, provides the practitioner with information about unusual observations in their data that they can explore further.
+We explore the depth quantile function (DQF) approach put forward in Chandler and Polonik (2021) in relation to the anomaly detection task.
+By exploiting the multiscale geometric information contained in the DQFs, we also provide an adaptation of the DQF, termed {\em adaptive} DQF (aDQF), that is tailored to the specific task of anomaly detection and is partly motivated by an implicitly assumed low-dimensional manifold structure for the non-anomalous points.

-It is important to note here that the visualization aspect of the DQF approach applies to any dimension and, in conjunction with the kernel trick, it can be used for non-Euclidean data as well.
-Indeed, as described below, the DQF maps data points, regardless of dimension, to real valued functions of a single variable, which can then be easily plotted.
-Figure \ref{fig:microcluster} shows three representations of these functions, which we describe in detail below, for a simulated data set that includes various notions of anomalies.
-This is the standard output of the R functions that accompany this work.
+Due to the lack of a clear definition of what constitutes a true anomaly, a graphical summary of data can provide the practitioner with valuable information about unusual observations in their data that they might investigate further, just as a standard box plot does in one dimension.
+The DQF provides such a visualization of the data that is shown to be highly beneficial for the anomaly detection task.
+These visualizations are standard output of an associated R package.

-Other visualization approaches for high-dimensional data often don't show the flexibility displayed by the DQF.
-For instance, ideas like parallel coordinate plots are generally unable to aid in outlier discovery (Wilkinson, 2017).
-There exists an extensive literature regarding tools for detecting anomalous observations.
-In addition to the work above, see Hodge and Austin (2004), Aggarwal (2013) and Ruff et al. (2021) for surveys of both applications of this problem and various approaches to it.
-Recent work has focused on exploiting an assumed manifold structure for the non-anomalous data (e.g. Olson et al. 2018) which we discuss below.
+It is important to note here that the visualization aspect of the DQF approach applies to any Hilbert space-valued data.
+In particular, the approach applies to data lying in a Euclidean space of arbitrary dimension and, in conjunction with the kernel trick, it also applies to non-Euclidean data.
+Indeed, as described below, the DQF maps Hilbert space valued data points to real valued functions of a single variable, which can then be easily plotted.
+Figure \ref{fig:microcluster} shows three representations of such functions, described in detail below, for a simulated data set in a 30-dimensional Euclidean space that includes various notions of anomalies (an isolated point in the ``hole'' of the annulus that forms the support of the non-anomalous observations, and a micro-cluster of five points also in the ``hole'' but away from the first anomaly).